-Working with Parents/Carers
+Working with Parents / Carers

-- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - Providing information on our school/college website and through existing communication channels (Instagram/Facebook/Weekly Bulletin/Half-Termly Newsletters) offering specific online safety events for parents/carers or highlighting online safety at existing events. - Share which filtering and monitoring systems are in place with parents/carers and children. - Share what you are asking children to do online including which sites they might access via key stage booklets and curriculum. - Who from the school or college will be interacting with their child online
+- We will build a partnership approach to online safety and will support parents/carers to become aware of and alert to the potential online benefits and risks for children by: - • - Providing information on our school/college website and through existing communication channels (Instagram/Facebook/Weekly Bulletin/Half-Termly Newsletters) offering specific online safety events for parents/carers or highlighting online safety at existing events.
+Each newsletter has a focus on a safeguarding issue. - Share which filtering and monitoring systems are in place with parents/carers and children. - Share what you are asking children to do online including which sites they might access via key stage booklets and curriculum. - Who from the school or college will be interacting with their child online